Five Memorable Rants from Kanye West's Concert Last Night In Oakland

 3. Crazy talk persisted later in the night: "I'm sick of this 'Ye is crazy' shit.
 A crazy person cant do all this, bro. ....
 A crazy person cant make this floating stage."

 4. Ye also dinged "the media" for amplifying this screws-loose narrative.
-He even called us out directly: "To the media, i'm one of y'all!
+He even called us out directly: "To the media, I'm one of y'all!

 "Stop writing negative shit about me and help me help people."